-- Gdhw =Murshida Sherifa Goodenough's handwritten reporting of the first paragraph ( the last sentence missing) of this lecture, used as the text for this paragraph. - Gd.tp. = Murshida Sherifa Goodenough's typescript (made on her large-lettered typewriter) made from an unknown reporting, used as the text for the lecture after the first paragraph.
+- Gd.tp. = Murshida Sherifa Goodenough's typescript (made on her large-lettered typewriter) made from an unknown reporting, used as the text for the lecture after the first paragraph.
 Gd. later used another copy of this tp. for further editing, indicated by "(Gd.tp.)Gd.ed." in the notes. - Sakina Furnée's later typescript of the lecture, based on Gd.tp. and incorporating some of the corrections there, sometimes changed back by Sk.tp. = Sk. in ink indicated by "(Sk.tp.)Sk.cr." in the notes.

-- Gd. wrote at the top of her typescript, "Imperfect report."; it is not known what report may have been used to make this typescript, and it may well have been the differences from her own reporting of the first paragraph which led her to this conclusion. "(Mme d'Eichthal)" refers to the home in Paris of the national representative for France, where the lecture was given - 2.
+- Gd. wrote at the top of her typescript, "Imperfect report."; it is not known what report may have been used to make this typescript, and it may well have been the differences from her. own reporting of the first paragraph which led her to this conclusion. "(Mme d'Eichthal)" refers to the home in Paris of the national representative for France, where the lecture was given - 2.
 Gd.tp.: "absorption" instead of "abstraction", changed back to "abstraction" in ink; (Sk.tp.)Sk.cr.: "abstraction" changed to "absorption" in ink 3.
 Gd.tp.: "absorb" instead of "create", changed back to "create" in ink - 4.
-(Gd.tp.)Gd.ed.: "produce" changed to "absorb" - 5.
-Gd.tp.: "even" instead of "only", changed in ink back to "only"; Sk.tp.: "only" changed to "even" in ink - Gd.hw.: originally "becomes" was written, then "is" written over it Gd.tp.: "paralyses" instead of "becomes paralysed", changed in ink to "is paralysed"; Sk.tp.: - "is paralysed"; (Sk.tp.)Sk.cr.: changed to "paralyses" in ink

-8. Gd. tp.: this sentence reads: "In the other sphere, of action, when one is conscious of that sphere, then one is far removed from absorption.", but then (Gd.tp.)Gd.ed.: "In the other sphere, of action" crossed out and "that sphere, then" altered to "the other sphere, that of action," in ink, to read: "When one is conscious of the other sphere, that of action, then one is far removed from absorption"; Sk.tp.: "And when one is conscious of the other sphere, that sphere of action, one is far removed from abstraction.", then altered in ink to "In the other sphere, of action, when one is conscious of that sphere, then one is far removed from absorption' - 9.
+(Gd.tp.)Gd.ed.: "produce" changed to "absorb" - Gottp: "even" instead of "only", changed in ink back to "only"; Sk.tp.: "only" changed to "even" in ink - Gd.hw.: originally "becomes" was written, then "is" written over it Gd.tp.: "paralyses" instead of "becomes paralysed", changed in ink to "is paralysed"; Sk.tp.: - "is paralysed"; (Sk.tp.)Sk.cr.: changed to "paralyses" in ink to is paralysed"; Sk.tp.: "is paralysed"; (Sk.tp.)Sk.cr.: changed to "paralyses" in ink 8.
+Gd. tp.: this sentence reads: "In the other sphere, of action, when one is conscious of that sphere, then one is far removed from absorption.", but then (Gd.tp.)Gd.ed.: "In the other sphere, of action" crossed out and "that sphere, then" altered to "the other sphere, that of action " is inclusioned and "that sphere then" altered to "the other sphere, that of action," in ink, to read: "When one is conscious of the other sphere, that of action, then one is far removed from absorption"; Sk.tp.: "And when one is conscious of the other sphere, that sphere of action, one is far removed from abstraction.", then altered in ink to "In the other sphere, of action, when one is conscious of that sphere, then one is far removed from absorption' - 9.
 Gd.hw ..: "when one is conscious in the other sphere" crossed out - 10.
 Ibid.: "the other sphere" added above the line abstraction.
 By absorption I mean the absorbed condition.